asdofindia/afpi-newsletter/src/issues/volume-5/issue-1/an-alternative-system-of-health-care-services-j-p-naik.md

 There is no doubt that we have achieved a good deal during the last 30 years if judged by the targets we thus set before ourselves.
 There is now a
 huge Ministry of Health and Family Planning at the Centre and large departments of public health and medical services in the States.
-The doctor still remains the prinipal agent of health care and there has inevitably been a concentration on his training.
+The doctor still remains the principal agent of health care and there has inevitably been a concentration on his training.
 As against 15 medical colleges with an admission capacity of about 1,200 per year in 1947, we now have 106 colleges with an admission capacity of about 12,500 per annum.
 The standards of training were also ‘upgraded’ with the abolition of the shorter licenciate course and the introduction of a uniform course of 4½